Close Menu

 Morpheus’ ship, the Nebuchadnezzar, is a Biblical reference to King Nebuchadnezzar II of Babylon, from the biblical Book of Daniel.
 King Nebuchadnezzar served as king of Babylon from 605 BC to 562 BC and was the longest-reigning and most powerful monarch of the Neo-Babylonian Empire.
 He conquered Judah as described in the Bible’s Books of Kings and the Book of Jeremiah.
 His capital, Babylon, is the largest archaeological site in the Middle East and was home to the “Hanging Gardens” of Babylon.

-5. Fishburne Was Hired Because of His Voice
+4. Laurence Fishburne Was Chosen for His Voice

-Fishburne said that he based his Morpheus voice on Walter Cronkite, the famous broadcast journalist and long-running as anchorman for the CBS Evening News.
+Fishburne said that he based his Morpheus voice on Walter Cronkite, the famous broadcast journalist and long-running anchorman for the CBS Evening News.
+It gave Morpheus the feeling of a preacher, philosopher, and warrior all in one—someone you instinctively trust.

-MCU actor Samuel L. Jackson was considered as Morpheus at one point, as well as British actor Gary Oldman.
+It’s hard to imagine anyone else in the role, but several big names were considered.
+MCU actor Samuel L. Jackson was considered for the role of Morpheus at one point, as well as British actor Gary Oldman.
 Will Smith later said he was offered the part of Neo but turned it down to appear in Wild, Wild West.
 He said the Wachowskis thought of pairing him with Val Kilmer as Morpheus.

 The directors hired comic book artists to storyboard the movie.
 The image of pills reflected in Morpheus’ glasses is straight out of the original concept art.